aglorhythm/girly--devops-website/tofu/readme.md

 tofu apply
 ```

-## 🗝️ Retrieved the key to connect to the instance
+## 🗝️ Retrieve the key to connect to the instance

 We get the key from AWS and we store it in our local sever: